cfiltnlp/IITB-English-Hindi-PC/README.md

 ## About
 We provide a notebook which shows how to import the IITB English-Hindi Parallel Corpus from the HuggingFace datasets repository.
 The notebook also shows how to segment the coprus using BPE tokenization which can be used to train a English-Hindi MT System.

+The IIT Bombay English-Hindi corpus contains parallel corpus for English-Hindi as well as monolingual Hindi corpus collected from a variety of existing sources and corpora developed at the Center for Indian Language Technology, IIT Bombay over the years.
+This page describes the corpus.
+This corpus has been used at the Workshop on Asian Language Translation Shared Task since 2016 the Hindi-to-English and English-to-Hindi languages pairs and as a pivot language pair for the Hindi-to-Japanese and Japanese-to-Hindi language pairs.

+The complete details of this corpus are available at [this URL](https://www.cfilt.iitb.ac.in/iitb_parallel/).
+We also provide this parallel corpus via browser download from the same URL.
+We also provide a monolingual Hindi corpus on the same URL.

 ### Recent Updates
 * Version 3.1 - December 2021 - Added 49,400 sentence pairs to the parallel corpus.
 * Version 3.0 - August 2020 - Added ~47,000 sentence pairs to the parallel corpus.